Sandwich1699975/NetCheck/README.md

 Check you have the device prerequisites listed above

-Install docker if you haven't already
+1. Install docker if you haven't already

 ```terminal
 sudo apt install docker
 ```

+2. Add in your Grafana details into `.env`

-Then run docker setup from project root in detached mode.
+3. Then run docker setup from project root in detached mode.

 ```terminal
 docker-compose up -d